-We entered into two revolving credit facilities effective upon the completion of the spin-off, February 2021, which are valid for three years until January 31, 2024 and provide for a total of up to \$100.0 million in total borrowings.
-As of January 31, 2023, we do not have any withdrawn funds from the revolving credit facilities.
-Interest rates on both facilities are based on LIBOR or Term SOFR plus a margin of 2.25% - 3.15%.
-The interest expense incurred on the withdrawn amount was \$1.6 million and \$0.2 million for the years ended January 31, 2023 and 2022, respectively.
-In addition, we are required to pay a commitment fee with respect to unused credit under the credit facilities at a rate of 0.55% - 0.75% per annum.
-The commitment fee incurred with respect to unused credit facilities was \$0.3 million and \$0.4 million for the year ended January 31, 2023 and 2022, respectively.
+We entered into two revolving credit facilities effective upon the completion of the spin-off, February 1, 2021, which were valid for three years until January 31, 2024 and provided for a total of up to \$100 million in total borrowings.
+Based on the Company's financial objectives, current cash balance and expected cash, we have extended these two revolving credit facilities effective as of December 31, 2023 and January 24, 2024, for an additional two years through January, 2026 which provide for a total of up to \$65 million in total borrowings.
+As of January 31, 2024, we do not have any withdrawn funds from the revolving credit facilities.
+Interest rates on both facilities are based on Term SOFR plus a margin of 3.26% - 3.31%.
+We did not incur interest expenses related to our revolving credit facilities for the year ended January 31, 2024.
+Interest expenses in the amount of \$1.6 million were incurred for the year ended January 31, 2023.
+In addition, we are required to pay a commitment fee with respect to unused credit under the credit facilities at a rate of 0.75% per annum.
+The commitment fee incurred with respect to unused credit under the credit facilities was \$0.7 million and \$0.3 million for the years ended January 31, 2024 and 2023, respectively.

 Our obligations under the credit facilities are guaranteed by certain customary affirmative and restrictive covenants for credit facilities of this type.
 The credit facilities also contain financial covenants which are measured at the end of each quarter.
-During the year ended January 31, 2023, we reached into agreements with the banks about updated financial covenants in the credit facilities.
+With respect to the two years extensions, we have negotiated updated financial covenants in the credit facilities with the banks.
 The current financial covenants are:

-- 1. The equity shall not decrease below \$200 million or below 30% of Cognyte's total consolidated assets. - 2.
-Cognyte shall maintain, on consolidated basis, an amount of unrestricted cash and cash equivalents (including short term investments) of at least \$25 million. - 3.
-The current assets shall be higher than current liabilities. - 4.
-The net cash (total cash, cash equivalents and short term investments less total debt) shall be higher than \$10.0 million.
+- 1. The equity shall not decrease below \$165 million or below 30% of Cognyte's total consolidated assets. - Cognyte shall maintain, on consolidated basis, an amount of unrestricted cash and cash equivalents (including short term investments) of at least \$25 million. - 3.
+The current assets shall be higher than current liabilities.

+4. The unrestricted net cash (total cash, cash equivalents and short term investments less total debt) shall be higher than \$15 million.